mmuller88/mmblog/content/newsletter-21/index.md

 <https://dev.to/makendrang/overview-of-aws-developer-tools-part-2-kei>

-And here the second part of the AWS Developer Tools series.
+And here is the second part of the AWS Developer Tools series.
 My personal highlight is the AWS Fault Injection Simulator which you can use for chaos engineering testing.
 Super cool!

 Thanks a lot to the author [MakendranG](https://dev.to/makendrang)